LanguageBytes/README-Generator/generatedREADME.md

   * [License](#License)

   ## Description
-  We built this application to help Junior Developers find their first job.
-As a lot of job sites focus on general developer jobs, we wanted to create one with a tailored approach.
-As Junior Developers browsing for jobs, we found that we had many tabs open with multiple job search engines.
-Therefore, we wanted to create an application specifically tailored to Junior Developers.
+  We built this project to help junior developers find their first job in the industry.
+As there are not many job sites offering a tailored approach, we decided to create a place where they could access this information.
 The concept is to simplify the process, so that they can quickly find the information they need.
+During this project, we became more comfortable using software such as Insomnia and making API calls.
 We also noticed that there was a lack of a community for Junior Developers to interact, share issues, ask questions and gain career advice.
 We are currently implementing these features.
-During this project, we gained a better understanding of JS and how to work in an agile environment.

   ## Installation

-  Use the package manager [pip](https://example) to install example application.
+  '''
+  npm i

+  '''

   ## Usage

-  Import example

-  Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+  '''
+  node index.js

+  '''

   ## Collaborators

-  This project was created by Sarah Lloyd, Carla Brown and Emily Mckibben.
+  This project was created by Emily McKibben, Carla Brown, Sarah Lloyd.

   ## Contact